gurditsingh/hydeout/_posts/test.md

-When processing large amounts of semi-structured data, there is usually a delay between the point when data is collected and its availability in reports and dashboards.
-Often the delay results from the need to validate or at least identify granular data.
-In some cases, however, being able to react immediately to new data is more important than being 100 percent certain of the data’s validity.
+Big data is used by organisations for the sole purpose of analytics.
+However, before companies can set out to extract insights and valuable information from big data, they must have the knowledge of data sources.
+Data, as we know, is massive and exists in various forms.
+Therefore we can say that dealing with big data in the best possible manner is becoming the main area of interest for businesses, scientists and individuals.
+When processing large amounts of data, there is usually a delay between the point when data is collected and its availability in reports and dashboards.
+In this article we’ll try to explore data processing architectures that serve as the backbone of various enterprise applications known as Lambda Architecture.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQzMDQ0NTY1LC0yNTI1OTcwMTZdfQ==
+eyJoaXN0b3J5IjpbLTQ3MDg0Mzk0Miw0NDMwNDQ1NjUsLTI1Mj
+U5NzAxNl19
 -->